FAQ

 Does amforth run on hardware xy?

 amforth is targeted to Atmel AVR Atmega controllers.
-It does not and never will run on Attiny controllers or on completely different architectures like PIC or 8051 etc. Work is currently under way to fully support Atmels ATXMega’s.
+It does not and never will run on Attiny controllers or on completely different architectures like PIC or 8051 etc. Work is currently under way to port to the Texas Instruments MSP430.

 What about the fuses?